WDIA

 WDIA (1070 AM) is a radio station based in Memphis, Tennessee.
 Active since 1947, it soon became the first radio station in the United States that was programmed entirely for African Americans.
 It featured black radio personalities; its success in building an audience attracted radio advertisers suddenly aware of a "new" market among black listeners.
 The station had a strong influence on music, hiring musicians early in their careers, and playing their music to an audience that reached through the Mississippi Delta to the Gulf Coast.

 The station started the WDIA Goodwill Fund to help and empower black communities.
-Owned by iHeartMedia, Inc., the station's studios are located in Southeast Memphis, and the transmitter site is in North Memphis.
+Owned by iHeartMedia, the station's studios are located in Southeast Memphis, and the transmitter site is in North Memphis.

 History

 WDIA went on the air June 7, 1947, from studios on Union Avenue.
 The owners, John Pepper and Bert Ferguson, were both white, and the format was a mix of country and western and light pop, as well as "homemaker shows", network shows and block programming that included soap operas and classical music.
 The original frequency was 730 kHz.
 The station did not do well until Ferguson learned about "targeted programming" and realized there was one audience in Memphis no other radio station served.
 Half of the listeners who could hear WDIA's signal were African-American, and WDIA hired the first black disk jockey in the South.

 Nat D. Williams, a syndicated columnist and high-school teacher, started Tan Town Jubilee on October 25, 1948.
 This was one of the first radio programs in the United States to appeal to black listeners.
 WDIA soon became the number-2 station in Memphis.
 After a switch to all-black programming, WDIA became the city's top station.
-In June 1954 WDIA was licensed to increase its power from 250 to 50,000 watts, which meant moving to 1070 kHz.
+In June 1954, WDIA was licensed to increase its power from 250 to 50,000 watts, which meant moving to 1070 kHz.
 Its powerful signal reached the Mississippi Delta’s dense African-American population and was heard from the Missouri Bootheel to the Gulf Coast.
-WDIA reached 10% of the African-American population in United States.
+WDIA reached 10% of the African-American population in the United States.

-Future WJLB strong jock, Martha Jean “The Queen” Steinberg became known as "Princess Premium Stuff."
+Future WJLB strong jock, Martha Jean "The Queen" Steinberg became known as "Princess Premium Stuff".
 Ernest Brazzell gave crop advice, and Robert Thomas became a DJ named “Honeyboy” after he won a citywide amateur competition.
 Among other notable personalities were Maurice "Hot Rod" Hulbert, Theo "Bless My Bones" Wade, and Ford Nelson, who continued as of 2013 as an active gospel DJ on WDIA.